 - A passion for software and engaging learning experiences, as well as desire to change the world

 - An ability to chew through difficult software problems.
-You probably noticed this ability not long after you first sat down in front of a computer.
 You leave a trail of successful software projects in your wake

 - Great intuition for how users like to learn.
 You have the motivation and courage to tackle any new subject you put your mind to, and not let go until you've mastered it

 - Lisp expertise.
 Actually, we don't require experience in any particular technology, but you should have an impressive collection of cool projects.
 We’re confident that you’ll be able to learn whatever languages and frameworks we throw at you (or, more likely, you throw at us).

 We offer the following benefits:

 We may be a non-profit, but we reward our talented team well!

 - Competitive salaries, housing stipends, and all travel covered

 - Delicious catered lunch daily plus tons of snacks and beverages